-The Maertens building was acquired through the donation of \$1 million by John and Elizabeth A. (DeSeranno) Stevens and Aline DeSeranno in memory of Aline's father.
-This 12,000-square foot building houses the University's School of Business, Center for Business Development, Office of Career Development, and Innovation Lab.
+The Maertens building was acquired through the donation of \$1 million by John and Elizabeth A. (DeSerrano) Stevens and Aline DeSeranno in memory of Aline's father.
+This 12,000square foot building houses the University's School of Business, Center for Business Development, and Innovation Lab.
 With several state-of-the-art technology classrooms, including computer-station equipped classrooms, a high-tech digital classroom, and innovation lab maker-space, the Maertens building provides essential spaces to support contemporary business education.